WilliamY97/LearningJournal/Languages/Ruby/OOP.md

 ##attr_reader, attr_writer

+**Basically help replace getter and setter methods**

 Usually we need to write a method to access an attribute from a class

 We can use **attr_reader** to access a variable and **attr_writer** to change it.

+attr_accessor to make a variable readable and writeable in one fell swoop.